adamclark64/bloom-forms/README.md

 ## Optional Props
 ### Validation Help
 Used to customize bloom-form's built-in validation.
 See 'Validation' below.
+### Ignore Focus On First Element
+By default the first element will be focused on.
+Set this prop to false to offset default behavior
 ### Preserve After Unmount
 By default, the form will clear its data after unmounting from the ui.
 This means that a registration form will delete its data after you route to a new page.
 If `preserveAfterUnmount` is true, this will prevent the form from clearing, and you'll be able to return to that form and see the data still there.
 ### Prepopulate Data